The owner recounts: Five anecdotes by Kurt Berghofer

 And yet father and son dared to implement the new business idea.
 In 1968 TIGER invested in the new technology and installed its first small system with laboratory and test bench, where it was possible to develop and produce simultaneously.
 A longtime employee was interested in working the additional shift, from 5 PM to 1 AM.
 "Grandma," as she was lovingly called, produced approximately ten kilograms of powder coating each hour with the new system.
 Despite the small quantity, she successfully managed to fill the first large orders for 1000 kilograms, packaged in plastic bags of 25 kilograms apiece; these were put in a box.
 The initial investment, which had increased to two million Schilling, paid off within three years, so that the first production system exclusively for powder coatings soon followed.
 And with it, the first exports abroad.

 "You can only penetrate markets with true innovations," explains Kurt Berghofer about his recipe for success.
 The innovative "TIGER Drylac Powder Coating" was absolutely new.
-And its product properties spoke for themselves: easy and quick processing, nearly 100% material exploitation, cost advantages, and it was environmentally-friendly too.
+And its product properties spoke for themselves: easy and quick processing, nearly 100% material exploitation and cost advantages.
 All of these were characteristics that made the typical solvent-based enamels look old.
 And it still fit with the Berghofers' product motto: quick, easy, and thus productive.
 Furthermore, it was also very clean.
 With the environmental protection movement, which came a bit later, came a product benefit that would carry on into the future.
 The friendship between Gerald Hemedinger and TIGER will also carry on into the future.
 He, his technology and product ideas are still a great help to the company.